The 5 S’s of Baby Soothing

 5 – SUCK

 This is a natural reflex for babies.
 It is a built in calming mechanism for them.
-There are a long debate on whether or not to use a paci or not, but it is still a good resource to have in case needed during those super fussy moments.
-As well as most photographers will recommend bringing one to a newborn session in case needed during transitional posing since they are being messed with more and moved than during their typical sleep.
-Personally I recommend the soothies for pacifiers as you can easily turn them slowly while in the baby’s mouth to break the suction and remove from the baby’s mouth with minimal disturbance.
+There are a long debate on whether or not to use a pacifier or not, but it is still a good resource to have in case needed during those super fussy moments.

-A lot of photographers will implement these and do not even realize they are.
 I’d love to capture your little one for their maternity & newborn sessions.
 Click contact us and lets chat more on planning your sessions.
 I can’t wait to anchor your family’s memories with capturing these memories for you.

 Amanda @ Knowles Photography